 What are the benefits of a police misconduct lawyer?

 Misconduct lawyers deliver a host of benefits to police misconduct victims.

 For starters, if a criminal case gets charged against you, an attorney can work to get certain evidence excluded from the case.
 Exclusion could result in your charges getting reduced or even dismissed in their entirety.

 Civil rights attorneys can also work to file injunctions to stop certain unfair police acts and practices.
 The injunctions from successful misconduct claims can lead to significant changes in police department protocol.
 For example, they can force departments to:

 - revise their official way of doing things,

 - review internal customs, and

 - fire offending police officers.

-If there is a possibility for a police misconduct victim to receive monetary damages, an attorney can help that victim maximize his/her compensation.
+If there is a possibility for you to receive monetary damages, an attorney can help you maximize your compensation.
 Skilled attorneys will not back down from liable parties and will refuse any lowball settlement offers.
-They also know how to find hidden value in a case to increase a victim’s payout.
+They also know how to find hidden value in a case to increase your payout.

-Note, too, that the communications between a lawyer and his/her client are protected by the attorney-client relationship.
-A result is that a lawyer cannot disclose these communications without first getting a client’s consent.
+Note, too, that the communications between a lawyer and you are protected by the attorney-client relationship.
+A result is that a lawyer cannot disclose these communications without first getting your consent.